ianlai/ad-banner/README.md

         time    : reqTime,      # server time
         timezone: undefined     # client timezone
     }

+##### Ad response format: (not implementted yet)
+    AdResponse = {
+        id      : idFormatted,
+        url     : req.url,
+        ip      : ipFormatted,  # remove ipv6
+    }

-### API:
+## API:
+- **GET /**
+  - For normal user to request ad.
+Since the client didn't send the timezone info, server will send back a html with JS to request again with timezone info in the param.

+- **GET /?tz=[Time-zone-offset-to-UTC-in-min]**
-Get ad (normal user, it will response the feasible list based on the time and timezone)
+  - For normal user to request ad.
+It will response the feasible ad based on the time and timezone.

-- GET /
+- **GET /all**
-- GET /?tz=[Time-zone-offset]  ex. -540

-Get ad (ad manager, it can add or get an ad with the check of IP and without the time limitation)
+  - For server manager to show all the ads in the database.

-- GET /id
+- **GET /[:id]**
+  - For ad provider to show a specific ad with the id.
+This will omit the promotation time limitation, but the request need to come from a valid IP address bundled with the ad.

-- POST /
+- **POST /**

-### Done and Todo:
+  - For ad provider to upload an ad.
+The format needs to match the ad format.

+## Release Notes (Todo):

+**2018.04.17**
-- v Server side get time, timezone, IP from client (two phases)
+- Server side get time, timezone, IP from client (two phases)

+**2018.04.18**
-- v Server side choose ads to send back (time calculation)
+- Server side choose ads to send back (time calculation)
-- v Client side render the ad (append in div)
+- Client side render the ad (append in div)
-- v Server side send back the specific ad if client is the ad manager (request with ID and correct IP)
+- Server side send back the specific ad if client is the ad manager (request with ID and correct IP)

-<br /><br />
+**2018.04.20**
+- Add new add (POST request)
+- Store the ads into DB
+- Add clear and seed functions for initialize the DB.

+**Todo**
+- Client-side interface to easy add an ad
-- x Refine the ad to send back (without ip, timeStart, timeDuration info)
+- Refine the ad to send back (without ip, timeStart, timeDuration info)
-- x Send back one ad only instead of a list
+- Send back one ad only instead of a list
-- x Add new add (POST request)
-- x Store the ads into DB
-- x Test code
+- Test code